Damaj301damaj-lol/write-your-own-site/CNAME.md

 # CNAME
-This file is rediculously easy, its sometimes not even required, it only has your domain name in it
+This file is ridiculously easy, its sometimes not even required, it only has your domain name in it
 ```html
 example.com
 ```